Do all scoliosis patients wear braces?

 Do your braces come in different colors and patterns?

 Yes, they do.
-When you come in for your brace appointment and we create your CAD (computer aided design) or your brace cast, you will be able to select your colors and patterns.
-On the day that the brace is made, you will be given the opportunity to go in the lab and assist with making your brace which includes applying the color and pattern!
+When you come in for your brace appointment and we create your CAD (computer-aided design) or your brace cast, you will be able to select your colors and patterns.
+On the day that the brace is made, you will be given the opportunity to go into the lab and assist with making your brace which includes applying the color and pattern!

 What about physical activities?